carvel-dev/carvel/site/content/blog/argocd-carvel-plugin.md

   namespace: argocd
 spec:
   project: default
-  # this sync policy will deploy the app when changes are detected
+  # this sync policy will deploy the app without confirmation when changes are detected
   syncPolicy:
     automated: {}
   source: